 - Please take out the cheese and spread it on your pizza.

 How to Melt Mozzarella Cheese on the Stove

 Melting mozzarella on a stove requires a double boiler or a saucepan full of water and a bowl that fits perfectly on the pan.
 Here are steps to follow for the melting process:

 - Shred your cheese and position it on the broiler’s top pan.
 If following a recipe, measure your mozzarella first to avoid wastage.

 - Maintain the heat between low and medium.

 - The water heating action at the bottom produces steam which melts the cheese.
 Be patient as it is quite a slow process.

-- Use a silicone spatula to scrape off the melted cheese stuck on the side of the pot and mix it with what has not melted.
-Avoid leaving the melted cheese on the side as it will burn.
+- Use a silicone spatula to scrape off the melted cheese on the pot’s side and mix it with what has not melted.
+Avoid leaving the melted cheese on the side, as it will burn.